Earth Prime: The Multiversity: Ultra Comics and Earth-33

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Earth-33 is introduced in Grant Morrison's The Multiversity series as the additional designation for Earth-Prime.
-This Earth continues the tradition of having minimal superhero activity – in this case, the minds of Earth-33's comic book readers have empowered a superhero named Ultra Comics.
-Ultra is the only metahuman on Earth-33, fighting the encroachment of the "Gentry" (the series' lead villains) by confining their presence on "our" world to the pages of an 'entrapment comic book' built around the title character.
+In this new multiverse, Earth-33 is introduced in Grant Morrison's The Multiversity series as the additional designation for Earth-Prime.
+This Earth continues the tradition of having minimal superhero activity – in this case, the minds of Earth-33's comic book readers have empowered a superhero named Ultraa, who is the only metahuman on Earth-33, fighting the encroachment of the "Gentry" (the series' lead villains) by confining their presence on "our" world to the pages of an 'entrapment comic book' built around the title character.

 Marvel Comics

 In the fictional Marvel Universe, the 'Earth Prime' of that setting is designated by extradimensional cartographers as Earth-1218, where real-life readers buy Marvel Comics.
 On some occasions, various characters of the Marvel Universe, looking for their version of God, encounter 'real world' figures such as Jack Kirby and Stan Lee.
-Yet other characters (such as She-Hulk and Deadpool) are capable of breaking the fourth wall, addressing the readers directly.
-Still others, such as the Earth's Watcher, Uatu, is possessed of the ability to see all alternate Earths in the Marvel Universe setting at will, including the real one in which he and all other beings are nothing more than fictional characters (in some early issues of What If?, the Watcher actually addressed the reader by showing them which issues of which comics the past exploits of a given character could be found in).
+Other characters (such as She-Hulk and Deadpool) are capable of breaking the fourth wall, addressing the readers directly.
+Still others, such as the Earth's Watcher, Uatu, possess the ability to see all alternate Earths in the Marvel Universe setting at will, including the real one in which they and all other beings are fictional characters.
 Having a similar name, "Prime Earth" is the new designation of "Earth-616".